Music of The Lord of the Rings film series: Analysis

 In 2010, the musicologist and music journalist Doug Adams published what is effectively the official book of Shore's scores for the films, The Music of the Lord of the Rings Films, as Shore had invited him to "organize and present a cohesive view of the score".
 The book is based on unique long-term access to Shore throughout the four-year composition period.
-It is illustrated with drawings by the films' conceptual artists, the illustrators John Howe and Alan Lee.
+It is illustrated with drawings by the films' concept artists, the illustrators John Howe and Alan Lee.
 Shore describes the book as "a wonderfully readable version of what I created in music".
 He states that Adams became a friend, and "from all of his detailed study, [is] much more an expert in this music than I am!"
 The films' writer/producer Fran Walsh writes in the foreword that "Howard's music ... gave the cultures of the Elves and the Dwarves and the kingdoms of Men a powerful authenticity", and that "I feel enormously proud that [Shore's] beautiful work, beloved by so many around the world, has been so eloquently celebrated by Doug Adams in this fine book."